Egodx/iris/README.md

 * Spanish
 * Turkish

-You can add a new language by adding its prompt to the **prompts.json** in the vision provider folder.
-For example, Gemini provider can support up to 37 languages.
+You can add a new language by adding language code and prompt to **prompts.json** in the vision provider folder.
+For example, Gemini provider can support [up to 38 languages](https://ai.google.dev/available_regions).

 ## Roadmap
 * Improve documentation